miguel10746/osticket-prereqs/README.md

 ![image](https://github.com/user-attachments/assets/b095e070-6561-4351-b55b-65aba15652fb)

 <p>
-Now to install osTicket we will unzip osTicket-v1.15.8.zip and copy it to the upload folder into C:\inetpub\wwwroot.
-Once this is done we rename the folder to osTicket.
+Now to install osTicket I unzip osTicket-v1.15.8.zip and copy it to the upload folder into C:\inetpub\wwwroot.
+Once this is done I rename the folder to osTicket.
 </p>

 ![image](https://github.com/user-attachments/assets/cfc99bae-b82a-4899-9894-c0a78a619241)
 <p>
-We will go back into IIS and stop and start the server again to update the changes.
+I will go back into IIS and stop and start the server again to update the changes.
 </p>

 ![image](https://github.com/user-attachments/assets/0a04f043-8998-446a-9d39-a238b0a24f3d)